 I have always thought that beyond the Lutyen’s quarters, Delhi is an overgrown village.
 In fact a lot of localities are still known as villages although the city has swallowed them (Old Delhi is not the only place to find the same).
 Entering any of these narrow and dark alleys is like literally walking into a time warp and it can be either fascinating or depressing depending on individual perspectives.

 Gradually I realized that it happens at various places on different days of the week.
-Scores of small time traders conjure out of thin air on the predecided day at the predecided place in the afternoon and build their makeshift shops in no time.
+Scores of small-time traders conjure out of thin air on a predecided day at the predecided place in the afternoon and build their makeshift shops in no time.
 They sell almost everything.
-Plastic goods, still utensils, ceramics, vegetables, spices, pickles, cheap electronics, blankets, bed sheets, clothes, footwear and even lingerie (which I assume to be a delightful new addition).
+Plastic goods, still utensils, ceramics, vegetables, spices, pickles, cheap electronics, blankets, bedsheets, clothes, footwear and even lingerie (which I assume to be a delightful new addition).
 The market runs till around 10 pm and then they all pack up and disappear.
 It may look chaotic but it is very organized because I always see the same seller at the same spot every week.

 But more interestingly, as I recently moved to my new accommodation near Masjid Moth, I realized that the most epic weekly market happens here.
 Why?
 Well, simply because they set shop right under the historic Moth ki Masjid, a 500 year old Lodhi era mosque, thus making it a sight too behold as an ancient tradition finds refuge under an archaic edifice.